macekond/gooddata-ruby-doc/docs/loading_data.md

     [1, 'jirka', '24/12/2014']]

   project.upload(data, blueprint, 'dataset.commits')

+  # If the column names in your data do not match the GoodData references, you can easily supply the desired mapping in the :column_mapping parameter
+  data = [
+    ['lines', 'committer', 'date'],
+    [1, 'tomas', '01/01/2001'],
+    [1, 'petr', '01/12/2001'],
+    [1, 'jirka', '24/12/2014']]
+  column_mapping = {
+    "fact.commits.lines_changed": 'lines',
+    "label.commits.name": 'committer',
+    "committed_on": 'date'
+  }
+ project.upload(data, blueprint, 'dataset.commits', column_mapping: column_mapping)

   # Now the data are loaded in.
 You can easily compute some number
   project.facts.first.create_metric(type: :sum).execute # => 3